AwesomesauceLabs/piglet-manual/index.md

-Once you have installed Piglet from the Unity Asset Store, you can import glTF models into your Unity project by dragging-and-dropping `.gltf`/`.glb`/`.zip` files from a file browser window (e.g. Windows File Explorer) to a folder inside the Unity Project Browser (Figure 1).
+Once you have installed Piglet from the Unity Asset Store, you can import glTF models into your Unity project by dragging-and-dropping `.gltf`/`.glb`/`.zip` files from a file browser window (e.g. Windows File Explorer) to a folder inside the Unity Project Browser (@fig:editor-import).
 Any folder under `Assets` can be used as the drop target, including the `Assets` directory itself.